The Harari Blueprint: 5 Provocative Ideas That Explain Our Past and Future

 “Sapiens can cooperate in extremely flexible ways with countless numbers of strangers.
 That’s why Sapiens rule the world… because we are the only animal that can believe in fictions.”

-This is Harari’s #1 concept.
+This is Harari’s foundational concept.
 What makes us special isn’t our tools or our thumbs; it’s our “Cognitive Revolution.”
 We are the only species that can invent, and collectively believe in, “fictions”—things that don’t physically exist in nature, like money, nations, human rights, and corporations.
 These shared stories are the “software” that allows us to build cities, coordinate global trade, and conquer empires.

 2. Idea: The “Useless Class” (from Homo Deus)